Interested in Volunteering?

 Political Advisory Committee: Complementing the association’s strength in Government Relations and Advocacy, the Political Advisory Committee helps build the effectiveness of the association’s grassroots and advocacy efforts including identifying and cultivating political engagement with fellow industry members and delivering compelling and effective industry engagement opportunities, including The Washington Conference.

 Produce Foodservice Committee: In collaboration with the Foodservice Council, the Produce Foodservice Committee focuses on programs and resources that elevate fresh produce in the foodservice sector and support industry professionals engaged in the foodservice supply chain.
 The Committee will seek to deliver compelling and effective engagement opportunities, including The Foodservice Conference.

 Product Identification Committee: The Product Identification Committee facilitates the development and use of global product identification standards for use within the global produce industry.
 The Committee Identifies and addresses supply chain efficiencies issues with product identification and work to develop best practices and guidelines for the industry.

 Talent Advisory Committee: The Talent Advisory Committee is focused on ensuring the fresh produce and floral industries have access to a robust and diverse pipeline of individuals seeking to start their careers at produce and floral companies and organizations, as well as well as have the opportunity to develop and advance their future careers within the industry.
-Its goal is to drive activities and investment identifying the future leaders of the fresh produce and floral industries, including the delivery of the Women’s Fresh Perspectives Conference.
+Its goal is to drive activities and investment identifying the future leaders of the fresh produce and floral industries.